Back to Academy

 What Is a Capital Gain?

-A capital gain occurs when you sell capital property for more than you paid for it:
+A capital gain occurs when you sell capital property for more than you paid for it.
+Common examples include:

 How Capital Gains Are Taxed

-• 50% inclusion: Only half of your gain is taxable
+• 50% inclusion: Only half of your gain is added to taxable income

 Example Calculation